-When faced with a legal claim, one of the key consideration for any potential party, is how the legal action will be funded.
-Legal claims are expensive, the time for resolution of the claim is often unpredictable as can be the outcome.
+When faced with a legal claim, one of the key considerations for any potential party is how the legal action will be funded.
+Legal claims are expensive and the time for resolution of the claim is often unpredictable – as can be the outcome.
 A potential party to litigation also needs to consider the risk that they are ordered to pay a financial sum to their opponent or their opponent’s legal fees.

-Legal costs are most commonly funded by clients paying for their Solicitor’s time.
-Law firms will ask for their clients to make payment on account of their costs and this regular monthly payment for legal services (which can range from a matter of weeks but more usually months or years) is often onerous, particularly for small businesses and individuals.
+Legal costs are most commonly funded by clients paying for their solicitor’s time.
+Law firms will ask their clients to make payment on account of their costs and this regular monthly payment for legal services (which can range from a matter of weeks but, more usually, months or years) is often onerous, particularly for small businesses and individuals.
 This option can present material cash flow difficulties for a party to litigation and strategically limit the options available – for example, by stopping the claim altogether or by forcing settlement discussions at a much lower financial level because of the inability to fund ongoing litigation.

 Taking early advice surrounding alternative funding options is crucial for any potential party to a dispute.
-It is accepted that every case is different however, clients are often encouraged to use the same funding option (paying their Solicitor monthly based on time incurred).
-This “one size fits all” model does not work and early advice on alternative options is key to maximise return and / or reduce financial exposure.
+It is accepted that every case is different.
+However, clients are often encouraged to use the same funding option (paying their solicitor monthly based on time incurred).
+This “one size fits all” model does not work and early advice on alternative options is key to maximising return and / or reducing financial exposure.

-Francis Wilks & Jones are used to advising potential litigants of available alternative funding options.
+Francis Wilks & Jones is used to advising potential litigants of available alternative funding options.
 These may include:

 Early consideration of alternative funding arrangements can directly impact the strategy for your case, the direction of your claim, the stage at which settlement is likely and the amount of any settlement award.
 We will work with you to identify the options available for funding your case so that you can make an informed decision at the outset.